Battle of Dibrivka: Aftermath

 Following the victory at Dibrivka, the insurgents went on to briefly occupy Huliaipole, which became a center of peasant resistance against the Central Powers.
 They were swiftly joined by Vasyl Kurylenko in Berdiansk and Petro Petrenko in Hryshyne, which greatly expanded the insurgents' sphere of influence to cover most of Katerynoslav and Northern Tavria.
-The German commander-in-chief responded by ordering the liquidation of the Ukrainian insurgents.
+The German commander-in-chief, Hermann von Eichhorn, responded by ordering the liquidation of the Ukrainian insurgents.
 The Austrians and Haydamaks subsequently returned to Dibrivka and bombarded the village with artillery, forcing the insurgents to retreat as the occupation forces set fire to the village, destroying over 600 houses.
 This prompted fierce reprisals from the insurgents, who in turn set fire to the houses of the wealthy in Harylivka and Ivanivka, Dnipropetrovsk Oblast|Ivanivka, and carried out attacks against the region's Mennonites that had collaborated with the occupation forces.

 Supported by seizures from the local landowners and with increasing disaffection among the ranks of the occupying forces, the insurrection spread throughout southern and eastern Ukraine, with Tsarekostyantynivka and Dibrivka both briefly falling under anarchist occupation.
 The insurgents were then pushed south to Temyrivka, where they were defeated in a surprise attack by a Hungarian detachment, killing half the insurgents and wounding their commanders.
 But following reinforcements by another insurgent detachment led by Simeon Pravda, on 27 November, the anarchists decisively reoccupied Huliaipole, where they established a general staff for an organised Revolutionary Insurgent Army.
 The Central Powers were subsequently driven out of southern Ukraine and, following their surrender to the Allies, the Ukrainian State was overthrown by the Directorate, which reestablished the Ukrainian People's Republic.

 On 23 January 1919, Dibrivka played host to the First Regional Congress of Peasants, Workers and Insurgents, which discussed how to strengthen the frontlines against the forces of the Ukrainian nationalists and the White movement.
 Soon after, the Makhnovshchina made a pact with the newly established Ukrainian Soviet Socialist Republic and the insurgents were integrated into the Red Army.